Turbina corymbosa and Ipomoea spp.

 About this and other members of the Convolvulaceae family, Schultes and Hofmann write in their indispensable work Plants of the Gods (1998): “As with the sacred mushrooms, the use of the hallucinogenic Morning Glories, so significant in the life of pre-Hispanic Mexico, hid in the hinterlands until the present century.”

 Fagetti’s research on the combined ground seeds of Ipomoea violacea (Semillas de la Virgen) and Datura stramonium (San José) used in healing ceremonies in Huajuapan de León, Oaxaca, Mexico is based on fieldwork she carried out there in 2010.
-The results, which include raw and genuine transcriptions of dialogues between an octogenarian Mixtec preparer of potions and people with illnesses, definitively confirm the persistence of ancestral indigenous plant-knowledge (even if it is syncretized with certain Christian elements, as was the case in the 1950s with María Sabina and her healing mushrooms).
+The results, which include raw and genuine transcriptions of dialogues between an octogenarian Mixtec preparer of potions and people with illnesses, definitively confirm the persistence of ancestral Indigenous plant-knowledge (even if it is syncretized with certain Christian elements, as was the case in the 1950s with María Sabina and her healing mushrooms).

 Fagetti makes it clear that the preparer of the ground seed mixture (ingested as a drink and applied topically) is not so much a healer as a listener who tries to understand what the plants have ordered.
 The trance produced by the seeds along with other powerful applied vegetal materials such as the leaves of Brugmansia allows the sick person to understand the origins of the illness and engage in self-healing.
 The seeds are considered to speak and make the patient speak as well, these two voices coming together as a first person plural (“We”) with divine visionary powers.